huypq02/sentiment-analysis-project/README.md

 ## Deployment & MLOps

+> **🚧 DEVELOPMENT STATUS:** The following MLOps practices and deployment capabilities are **PLANNED BUT NOT FULLY IMPLEMENTED**.
+This section outlines the intended production-ready architecture for future implementation.

 - **Artifact Management:** Save/load models in `models/`; use config for reproducible runs.
 - **API Serving:** Use FastAPI or Streamlit for model inference.
 - **Testing:** Run unit/integration tests in `tests/` before deployment.